preactjs/preact-render-to-string/.changeset/pink-gifts-kneel.md

 ---
-"preact-render-to-string": major
+"preact-render-to-string": minor
 ---

-Allow prepass like behavior in renderToString where a Promise will be awaited and then continued
+Allow prepass like behavior where a Promise will be awaited and then continued, this is done with the new `renderToStringAsync` export